 |Brush Dale has been continually owned by a member of the Janssen family since the mid-1800's.
 It's current owner, Judith Ann Janssen Pooler, took over ownership and possession of the from her parents in the mid-1970's.
 Since that time, she and her husband, Dell Pooler, have worked tirelessly to bring it back to its former glory, after years of neglect by tenant farmers.

 The Janssen family always enjoyed hunting and trapping an abundance of wild game on the farm, which was a love shared by Dell.
-He knew Brush Dale had tremendous potential as a habitat for pheasant, quail, and wild turkey, and when the opportunity presented itself to foster that potential with the help of the DNR, Dell and Judith took it.
+He knew Brush Dale had tremendous potential as a habitat for pheasant, quail, wild turkey and white-tailed deer, and when the opportunity presented itself to foster that potential with the help of the DNR, Dell and Judith took it.
 In 1985, the process of moving the entire farm into various government-sponsored conservations programs, like the CRP, began by first removing the cows from the creek bottom and shutting down the stock cow operation.
 Since that time, 100% of Brush Dale has been taken out of production and steps taken to return it to its natural splendor.

 The planting of trees and shrubs for windbreaks, transforming gullies into ponds, sowing grass and wildflower seed, creating giant brush piles for cover, cleaning the timber of dead trees, stabilizing the Creek's banks, killing thistles and multi-flora rose, and numerous other "projects" began as soon as Dell and Judith took possession of Brush Dale and continues to this day.
-After decades of hard work, in 1999, Brush Dale's Iowa Prairie
+After decades of hard work, in 1999, Brush Dale's Grassland

 was officially registered with the State of Iowa as a private hunting preserve.